Tackling Feather Mites

 – Mites move incredibly fast and are very active, thus vets usually have to put some sort of antiparasitic in their mineral oil to keep them still when viewing them under the microscope.

-– Chorioptes infestations are mostly seen in feathered horses because the feathers cover the damp, enclosed skin surface and protect the mites from extreme temperatures creating the ideal environment!
-This proves the importance of keeping legs dry and feathers short.
+Chorioptes infestations are mostly seen in feathered horses because the feathers cover the damp, enclosed skin surface and protect the mites from extreme temperatures creating the ideal environment!
+This proves the importance of keeping the feather clipped short.

 – Removing crusts, dandruff and skin debris is important as they are the nutrition for the mites.